thewca/wca-regulations/wca-regulations_2012.md

 ## Article 10: Solved State

-- 10b) Only the resting state of the puzzle, after the timer has stopped, is considered.
+- 10b) Only the resting state of the puzzle, after the timer has been stopped, is considered.
 - 10c) Puzzles may be in any orientation at the end of the attempt.
 - 10d) All pieces of a puzzle must be fully attached to the puzzle in their required positions.
 Exceptions: see Article 5.
 - 10e) A puzzle is solved when all face colours are reassembled and all parts are aligned within the limits specified below: